Q&A – Latest proposals for European Firearms Directive

 .22 calibre semi-automatic rim-fire rifles remain for hunters and target shooters to own.
 This is regardless of magazine capacity and means the UK will keep the status quo.

-a) the target shooter participates in shooting competitions organised by an official shooting sport organisation recognised by a Member State or by an internationally established and officially recognised shooting sport federation; and
+(b) provision of proof that the target shooter concerned is actively practising for or participating in shooting competitions recognised by an officially recognised shooting sports organisation of the Member State concerned or by an internationally established and officially recognised shooting sport federation; and

-b) the target shooter is a member of a recognised shooting club, regularly practises target shooting and has been doing so for at least twelve months.
+(i) the target shooter is a member of a shooting club and has been regularly practising target shooting in it for at least 12 months, and

 Sound moderators have not been caught by the proposals.
 No changes are required for the UK.